DamianCapdevila/docplanner-appointment-scheduler/README.md

     }
 }
 ```
-You can then use the available slots values to schedule an appointment.
+You can then use an available slot´s start and end values to schedule an appointment.
 See below how.

 **To schedule an appointment, please use this endpoint:**